riverhuang-batam/course-web-beginner-batam/modules/css-1/README.md

 ## HTML + CSS

-There are four ways to use CSS into HTML.
+There are many ways to use CSS into HTML.

 ### 1`link` HTML tag

-HTML:
+on HTML:

 ```html
 <link rel="stylesheet" href="./index.css">
 ```

-CSS:
+on CSS:

 ```css
 /* CSS code here */